quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.rst

     # Note that in an actual experimental setup `freq` will be a QCoDeS parameter
     # contained in a QCoDeS Instrument
     freq = ManualParameter(name='frequency', unit='Hz', label='Frequency')
+    freq.batched = True  # Tells MC that the setpoints are to be passed in batches

     # model of the frequency response
     def lorenz(amplitude: float, fwhm: float, x: int, x_0: float):